Kiselaw/bs4_parser_pep/README.md

 python main.py <command> -c (--clear-cache)
 ```

-ALso, there is an optional arguments specifically for latest-versions, whats-new and pep:
+Also, there is an optional arguments specifically for latest-versions, whats-new and pep:

 ```bash
 python main.py <command> -o (--output) with pretty or file